elastic/eui-cljs/README.md

 } from '@elastic/eui';
 ```

-When importing directly from `node_modules/@elastic/eui`, the import section looks like:
+When importing directly from `node_modules/@elastic/eui` (without this library), the import section looks like:

 ```clojure
 (ns cake.core